Recipes

 .jsonfiles.

-During import, Daintree validates the recipe structure, sanitises control characters from commands and prompts, and drops any panels with invalid types.
+On import, Daintree validates the recipe structure, strips control characters from commands and prompts, and drops any panels with invalid types.
 The import only fails if no valid panels remain after validation.

 RecipeRunner (Empty State)

 When a worktree has no active panels, the content area shows the RecipeRunner.
-This is the primary surface for discovering and launching recipes.
+It's the main surface for finding and launching recipes.

 Grid Mode and List Mode

-With six or fewer recipes, the RecipeRunner uses a grid layout (two columns for one to two recipes, three columns for three to six).
-When you have more than six recipes, it switches to a compact list mode with a search box that auto-focuses for quick filtering.
+With six or fewer recipes, the RecipeRunner uses a grid layout: two columns for one to two recipes, three columns for three to six.
+Past six recipes, it switches to a compact list mode with a search box that auto-focuses for quick filtering.

 In list mode, recipes are grouped into three sections:

-Search uses fuzzy matching on recipe names, weighted 70% by name relevance and 30% by usage frequency with a seven-day decay.
+Search runs fuzzy matching on recipe names, weighted 70% by name relevance and 30% by usage frequency with a seven-day decay.

 Keyboard Shortcuts